 He is a senior executive with extensive therapeutic and commercial experience in global pharmaceutical and biotechnology companies.
 Previously he was Senior VP and Chief Medical Officer at PDL Biopharma, Facet Biotech and Perlegen.
 He also has held senior positions at Amgen and Abbott Laboratories.

-Alastair Riddell M.B., has over 30 years experience in the pharmaceutical, life science and biotech industries including 18 years as main board director, 12 years as CEO and is currently Chairman of the South West Academic Health Science Network and a non-executive director of 4 healthcare companies.
+Alastair Riddell MSc.
+MB ChB.
+DSc., has over 30 years experience in the pharmaceutical, life science and biotech industries including 20 years as main board director, 12 years as CEO and is currently Chairman of Feedback plc (AIM: FDBK), the South West Academic Health Science Network and non-executive director of AzurRx (NASDAQ: AZRX) and Cristal Therapeutics.

 He has taken a number of products through the clinical trials process for companies including Lederle (now Pfizer) and Centocor (now J&J).
 He has led significant fund raising efforts including an IPO on UK’s main list and trade sales to Takeda in Japan and Stem Cells Inc. in the USA.
 He has also had several roles in UK government initiatives related to promoting cooperation between pharmaceutical companies and the NHS and assessing projects for funding with Innovate UK.